python-trio/trio/docs/source/reference-core.rst

 Here the function acts as a check point if you call it with ``should_sleep`` set to a true value, but not otherwise.
 This is why we emphasize that trio's own async functions are *unconditional* check
-points: they don't work like this; they *always* check for cancellation and check for scheduling, regardless of what arguments they're passed.
+points: they *always* check for cancellation and check for scheduling, regardless of what arguments they're passed.
 If you find an async function in trio that doesn't follow this rule, then it's a bug and you should `let us know
 <https://github.com/python-trio/trio/issues>`__.

 Inside trio, we're very picky about this, because trio is the